-The People’s Republic of China has been ruled by the Communists since 1949 when it won the Chinese Civil War by overthrowing the Nationalist government.
+The People’s Republic of China has been ruled by the Communist Party since 1949 when it won the Chinese Civil War by overthrowing the Nationalist government.
 Under the Constitution, the Communist party has the complete political authority and governs according to democratic centralism.
 This governmental system allows for open discussion about policy decisions, but all members of the government are required to uphold collective decisions once a vote is made.
 Several smaller political parties comprise the United Front, although, they do not hold power or independence from the Communist party.

 The Politburo Standing Committee controls the Communist party and the military; it has between 4 and 9 members.
 The majority of governmental power, however, is concentrated in one position, the Paramount Leader.
 This leader holds several other titles as well: the General Secretary of the Communist Party, General Secretary of the Central Committee, Chairman of the Central Military Commission, and President of the country.
 The government is further divided into 4 branches: the legislative, the executive, the judicial, and the military.